Battlefield 6: Gameplay

+Battlefield 6 places a focus on environmental destructibility, as buildings can be demolished using explosives or heavy vehicles.

 Similar to its predecessors, Battlefield 6 is a first-person shooter.
 The game features four character classes: Assault, Engineer, Support, and Recon.
 The Assault class is proficient with assault rifles and grenade launchers and favors a run-and-gun playstyle with faster health regeneration.
-The Engineer class uses submachine guns, can repair friendly vehicles, and specializes in destroying hostile vehicles with rockets.
+The Engineer class uses submachine guns, can repair friendly vehicles, and specializes in destroying hostile vehicles with explosives.
 The Support class excels with light machine guns and supports teammates by resupplying ammo, placing makeshift cover, and healing and reviving allies.
 The Recon class can carry out battlefield reconnaissance, uses sniper rifles, and is ideal for long-range engagements as a headshot kill prevents opponents from being revived.
 While any class can use any weapon, each class has unique gameplay perks when using specific weapons.
 For example, Recon players can hold their breath while aiming with a sniper rifle.
 Weapons can be extensively customized with mods, but each weapon has a designated attachment point limit that cannot be exceeded.

 Battlefield 6 also introduces several quality-of-life improvements, including a new movement system called the "Kinesthetic Combat System", which allows players to lean around cover, hitchhike onto vehicles, and drag fallen soldiers to safety before reviving them.
 As with previous entries in the series, the game emphasizes environmental destructibility.
 Buildings can be demolished with explosives, and obstacles or floors can be destroyed to create new paths.
 Maps are sprawling, suitable for both infantry and vehicular combat.
 Each map also includes "Combat Zones"—smaller, more confined areas designed for close-quarters combat.
 At launch nine maps are available, with additional maps planned for release through post-launch updates.

 Battlefield 6 offers multiple multiplayer modes, including returning modes such as Conquest, Breakthrough, Rush, Team Deathmatch, Squad Deathmatch, Domination, and King of the Hill.
 A new mode, Escalation, pits two teams against each other as they seek to control capture points in a map.
 However, the number of points gradually decreases, funneling players into specific map areas.
+Another new mode is Sabotage, which has two teams each take one six-minute long turn attacking and trying to destroy enemy boxes, while the other team defends.
+Whichever team destroys the most boxes in the shortest amount of time wins.

+Players are grouped into squads of maximum 4 players.
+Members of the same squad can talk to each other on voice chat.
+Communication with the rest of the team, or with all of the players in the lobby is limited to text chat.